Disaster Preparedness for Alzheimer's Caregivers

 As you assemble supplies for your family's disaster kit, consider the needs of the person with Alzheimer's.
 Be sure to store all supplies in a watertight container.
 The kit might contain:

 - Pillow, toy, or something the person can hold onto

 - Favorite snacks and high-nutrient drinks

 - Copies of legal, medical, insurance, and Social Security information

-- Ziplock® bags to hold medications and documents
+- Waterproof bags or containers to hold medications and documents

 - Recent photos of the person